 Iím not trying to read anything into anything, but as an adoptive parent you have to hold on to those precious tidbits that reassure you that your prayers have and are being answered.
 So let me start by saying that Nikolas has been our little boy of special days.
 I had asked God just for some little encouragement, not that they were necessary, but just some little something.
 Well, I think God in His mercy provided a few of those blessed encouragements in more ways than one.
 Nikolas was born on February 14th, the same day as his new Mama.
 We received our court date and flew out of Illinois on April 7th, his Papaís birthday (he got a new son this year!) and then we arrived back in Chicago for him to meet his new brother and sister on Easter day.
 So you might say, "Hey, those just happen to be some interesting coincidences, and Easter changes every year, it was purely "luck of the draw".
 Well, Easter is important to us in more ways than one and especially this year.
 It is the remembrance of the resurrection of our Lord Jesus and God allowed a bit of resurrection to Nikolasí adoption story.
 You see, we almost came home empty handed.
 Events occurred during our second trip and during the court hearing that put a halt to our adoption.
 We had no reason to believe there would be any problems, but we were shocked and devastated when during the court hearing, standing in front of the Russian judge she declared that we couldnít proceed with the adoption.
 This is where we step out of normalcy and begin to entreat our Heavenly Adoptive Papa for intervention.

 The glitch was legitimate.
 The judge found out that there was a grandmother who was not notified of the childís pending adoption, much less his existence.
 By law, she had every right to claim him and take him home on the spot regardless of our presence.
 The judge pronounced judgement that until the grandmother signed a document releasing the child for adoption, we could not take him.
 Grandma lived two hours or more from St. Petersburg and someone had to find out where she lived and try to explain that she actually had a small grandchild in an orphanage waiting for adoption.
 We stood there shocked with hearts pounding hard and everything inside saying: "What do we do now?"
 We had used up our financial resources in regards to this adoption.
 Our two children were waiting at home with their grandparents from out of town for our quick return and for their new brother they had been praying about.
 The judge asked us how long our visas lasted and we nearly choked out the month of "May" knowing that we couldnít stay in Russia an extra two or three weeks, much less come home and return at a later date due to finances and our children who had already endured two weeks of our absence.
 Iím sure she saw us trembling.
 The director of the orphanage was horrified, the Inspector and Translator were downcast.
 The judge looked at us and asked us if we had any words to say on behalf of this new circumstance and situation.
-My husband believed and wanted the judge to act with integrity despite the circumstances it put us in and that though we really wanted this little boy and we were saddened by the delay not only for our reasons but for his own health conditions (his orphanage had a breakout of Hepatitis A and he has congenital heart disease) and need for medical attention, we also wanted her to act with integrity toward his situation and that he believed she would rule wisely either way.
+My husband told the judge to act with integrity despite the circumstances it put us in.
+He expressed his desire for this new little boy and that we were saddened by the delay not only for our reasons but for his own health conditions (his orphanage had a breakout of Hepatitis A and he has congenital heart disease).
+Basically he told her he wanted her to act with integrity toward Nikolas' situation and that he believed she would rule wisely either way.
 She never smiled, but after we left the room with some tears, the translator came out and grabbed my husbandís arm to tell him that his response was EXCELLENT and that it was probably the best answer anyone could have given the judge under the circumstances.